betty-van/100-days-of-code/r1-log.md

 ## Day 56: 12-15-19
   - Attended first meetup today: Intro to Kubernetes
   - Made Project 1 more pretty as well as update some UI/UX things
+  - Deployed Book Review App to Heroku and added to my portfolio

 ## Day 57: 12-16-19